In this article, you'll see -

 This will save you a ton of time especially on the cards that are used repeatedly in different techpacks.

-1. How to move cards between libraries and techpacks
+1a.
+How to copy cards between libraries and techpacks

 Step 1: Open your Library shortcut panel by clicking on this icon located on the top navigation bar on your techpack board page.

 Step 2: Select the library from which you wish to import or store the card(s).
 Click on this drop-down icon to select a library.

 In case you haven't created a library yet, refer to our chapter on how to create libraries.